dczmer/davelab/_using_the_shell/04_commands.md

 `awk` is a programming language, but we'll cover just the basics of how I most often use it.

-The "program" is supplied as a string argument `'{ ... }'`.
+The "program" is supplied as a string argument with braces on each end `'{ ... }'`.
 The commands in this block will be executed on every line of the input stream.

 You can print the value from a specific column by using one of the numerical index variables: